Cocoanetics/SwiftMail/README.md

 - Imports should be kept to the absolute minimum required
 - String conversions should prefer custom initializers (`String(value)`)
 - Single-line functions should be replaced with direct implementation
+- Unit tests should use Swift Testing framework instead of XCTest

 For the complete set of coding standards, please refer to the `.cursor.rules` file in the project root.